fac-members/fac-slides/src/slides/term-3/discovery-inhouse.md

 ---

-Avoid confirming biases, instead validated or refute them
+Avoid confirming biases, instead create environment for users to validate or refute them

 ---